kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 }
 ```

+:information_source:&nbsp; If a separate Database Instance for Praefect is desired then this can be done with the same settings above but with the `rds_praefect_postgres_*` prefix instead.

 Once the variables are set in your file you can proceed to provision the service as normal.
 Note that this can take several minutes on AWS's side.

 Once provisioned you'll see several new outputs at the end of the process.
 Key from this is the `rds_host` output, which contains the address for the database instance that then needs to be passed to Ansible to configure.
 Take a note of this address for the next step.